vbookshelf/myOfflineAi-PrivacyFirst/README.md

 On this project, I discovered a way to remove that friction.
 With UV, the entire process can be streamlined so that the user only needs to double-click a file: dependencies are installed automatically, and the app launches without any extra steps.
 Each time the user only needs to double-click a file to run the app.

 This approach makes desktop Flask apps far more accessible to everyday users.
 It also makes the app easier to share - non-programmers can simply send the zipped file by email.
-There's no need to go to GitHub.
+There's no need to use GitHub or Docker.

 <br>